If you’ve received a bank sign-up bonus offer in the mail, you might be thinking about opening a new bank account. But how many accounts is overkill?

 Are you a fan of using debit cards or payment apps?
 Then you should also have more than two bank accounts, according to Clark.

-Let’s look at debit cards first, which people use either for convenience or because they don’t like carrying cash.
+Let’s look at debit cards, which people use either for convenience or because they don’t like carrying cash, first.
 Debit cards can be deadly to your finances if the card gets stolen.

 That’s why Clark recommends you always tie a debit card to a separate bank account — not your main checking account.